prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/01 promote-dc-server2022.md

 ## Installing the AD DS Role

 - Open Server Manager and select "Add roles and features".
-I choose Active Directory Domain Services.
+I choose AD Domain Services.
 This installs the necessary components but does not yet make the server a Domain Controller.
 The promotion happens after the installation, using a separate configuration wizard.

 - When the installation finishes, a notification appears asking to promote the server to a Domain Controller.